-Credit course for letter grade only This course will explore the horticultural industry.
-It will cover the growing methods, practices, facilities, and landscapers, and small farmers.
+This course will explore the horticultural industry.
+It will cover the growing methods, practices, facilities, and management necessary to produce and market a variety of plants and crops popular with gardeners, nurseries, landscapers, and small farmers.

 AGR-142 Landscape Maintenance